ShubhamTatvamasi/MetaCoin/README.md

 ```
 ---

-Start ganache, in setting port should be 8545
+Start ganache, in setting your port should be `8545`

 To test to Contract
 ```